NMT Residential Life Community Standards

 The Vice President of Student Life will investigate the details of the grievance and will submit a written response to the student within ten (10) working days of receiving the written grievance.

 Please follow the proper chain of command:

 - Director of Residential Life

-- Dean of Students/Vice President of Student and University Relations (or Graduate Studies Dean)
+- Dean of Students/Vice President of Student Life (or Graduate Studies Dean)